 Dr Mark Moore arrived in Adelaide, South Australia in January 1987 to start his role as a Craniofacial Fellow, where he trained with Dr David David and Dr Jim Trott in the previously named South Australian Craniofacial Unit (SACFU).
-Thirty years later, Mark is still in Adelaide and is now the Head of the Australian Craniofacial Unit (ACFU).
+Thirty years later, Mark is still in Adelaide and is now the Head of the Cleft and Craniofacial SA (C&CSA) (formally the Australian Craniofacial Unit).

 Born in Timaru, New Zealand, Mark moved to Christchurch where he grew up and attended school.
 In 1974, Mark was awarded a university scholarship and commenced medical training at the University of Otago and then completed a MB,ChB at the Christchurch Clinical School of the University of Otago Medical School in 1980.

 Following this Mark received the Sir Thaddeus McNaughton prize for the top final year student in surgery.
 Mark then commenced training in plastic and reconstructive surgery at the Burwood Plastic Surgery Unit in Christchurch, which was founded by Sir William Manchester.

 Mark passed his final plastic surgical examination in late 1986, before venturing to Adelaide where his final year of training was completed as a Craniofacial Fellow in 1987.
 He then spent his second year as a Senior Registrar in Plastic Surgery at the Royal Adelaide Hospital (RAH), before commencing as a Consultant Plastic Surgeon at the Royal Adelaide Hospital (RAH), Women's and Children's Hospital (WCH), Adelaide and Lyell McEwin Health Service the following year.